PedroJMA/PedroJMA.github.io/_pages/about.md

 Apr'08-Jul'08: **Research Assistant** for RES/VPS based in Washington, DC.
-Under the direction of Carmen Pag$\'{e}$s-Serra and using [Mexican Economic Census](https://www.inegi.org.mx/programas/ce/2019/) 1989, 1994, 1999 and 2004, INEGI, I estimated productivity measures (growth accounting) by firm size, state and selected sectors; and its decomposition by shift & share analysis.
+Under the direction of Carmen Pagés-Serra and using [Mexican Economic Census](https://www.inegi.org.mx/programas/ce/2019/) 1989, 1994, 1999 and 2004, INEGI, I estimated productivity measures (growth accounting) by firm size, state and selected sectors; and its decomposition by shift & share analysis.
 Under the leadership of Santiago Levy Algazi I explored the relationship between social programs, informality and economic growth in Mexico.
 This involved working with **census data**.

 Sep'05-Jun'07: **Research Fellow** for the Integration and Trade Department, based in Washington, DC.